eyal666/node-poc-task-manager-api/README.md

 # RESTful Task Manager API

-This application was built by Eyal Roman to demonstrate RESTful Task Manger API server.
+This application was built by Eyal Roman to demonstrate RESTful Task Manger API server with automatic test suits.

 The interface allows the developer to preform CRUD operations with users and tasks include authentication, files upload & email sender.